The Great American Baking Show

 The Great American Baking Show is an American cooking competition television series and an adaptation of The Great British Bake Off (which is aired in the United States under the title The Great British Baking Show).
 Its first season aired on ABC under the title The Great Holiday Baking Show.
 The show is the second licensed adaptation of the GBBO format in the United States.
 In 2013, CBS produced one season of The American Baking Competition, which was hosted by Jeff Foxworthy, with Paul Hollywood and Mexican-American chef Marcela Valladolid as judges.

 The first two seasons were hosted by Nia Vardalos and Ian Gomez, with Mary Berry from the original GBBO series and American pastry chef Johnny Iuzzini as judges.
 The third season was hosted by cookbook author Ayesha Curry and former football player Anthony Adams.
 Iuzzini returned as judge and was joined by original GBBO judge Paul Hollywood.
-The season was pulled off schedule following sexual harassment allegations against judge Iuzzini, who was officially fired from the show and ABC.
+The season was pulled off the schedule following sexual harassment allegations against judge Iuzzini, who was officially fired from the show and ABC.
 Curry and Iuzzini did not return for the fourth season.